One service member dead after fatal crash at Fort Indiantown Gap - NewsBreak

 EARL TWP., Pa. - State police say they have tracked down the driver who fatally hit a man along a Berks County road and kept going.
 Investigators located the vehicle and driver Monday night, less than 24 hours after the accident in Earl Township, police said.
 The driver, whose name...

-FORT INDIANTOWN GAP, Pa. — A Pennsylvania National Guard soldier from New Castle was killed in a training accident involving two military vehicles at Fort Indiantown Gap.
-According to the Pennsylvania National Guard, 20-year-old Spc.
-Mackenzie L. Shay was killed in the accident on Oct.
-22. The Pennsylvania National...
+FORT INDIANTOWN GAP, Pa.
+(WKBN) – A soldier killed in a training accident in Pennsylvania has been identified as a woman from New Castle.
+The Pennsylvania National Guard said that Spc.
+Mackenzie L. Shay, 20, was killed in an accident involving two military vehicles at Fort Indiantown Gap.
+Shay...

 Body Found In Apparent Hit-Run In Berks County: Police